pramila-paul/sylhet-haor-dashboard/README.md

-# Sylhet Haor Water Dashboard
+# Sylhet Haor Wetland Dashboard

 An interactive dashboard showing permanent and seasonal water in four haors (seasonal wetlands) of greater Sylhet, Bangladesh.
 Select a haor to see its water area, the split